jia1217/ParallelProgammingLabs/docs/Labs/FIR.md

 ```

-In the code, label "TDL" means tapped delay line, which is implemented as shift registers in digital circuit, and "MAC" means multiply accumulate.
+In the above code, label "TDL" stands for tapped delay line, which is implemented as shift registers in digital circuit, and "MAC" refers to multiply accumulate.
 Notice that in TDL the loop hoisting is used as it is required to check if i equals 0, while the MAC loop doesn't need loop hoisting (i > 0 or i >= 0).
-The II of the two loops are all 1 and the II for the entire module is 31.
-The TDL and MAC loops costs  415 FFs and 247 LUTs.
-This is actually worse than the result with optimization 1 only.
+The II of both two loops (TDL and MAC) is 1 and the II for the entire module is 31.
+The TDL and MAC loops consumes 415 FFs and 247 LUTs.
+This is actually worse than the result with optimization 1.
 The II of the module becomes 31 as one loop becomes two loops each requires 11 trips.
 More LUTs are required as the each loop requires its own control circuit.

 ## Optimization 3: Loop Unrolling